rnbguy/oopsla21artifact/jepsen/README.md

 -----------------------------------------------
 ```

-The outupt briefs about the parameter values used.
+The output briefs about the parameter values used.
 Then it prints a table with the number of violations and the percentage of violations.
 It also prints an average duration per iteration.
 If an assertion is not present in the table, its count (and also its percentage) is zero.

 ## Runtime
-This particular artifact was run on a Intel-i7 (gen 7) laptop with 16GB RAM.
+This particular artifact was run on an Intel-i7 (gen 7) laptop with 16GB RAM.
 The table below lists the expected duration per run in seconds.

 | benchmarks | tpcc |
 |-|:-:|